 When someone is negligent, it means they can be held legally responsible -- or liable -- for the injuries suffered by another person.
 A person is considered negligent by acting (or failing to act) in a certain way that results in someone else becoming injured or otherwise suffering losses.
-For example, you may be sued for negligence if you fail to fix a dangerous walkway to your front door, and a mail carrier becomes injured because of it.
+For example, you may be sued for negligence if you fail to fix a dangerous walkway to your front door and a mail carrier becomes injured because of the hazard.
 In that example, the homeowner owes a duty to others to maintain a safe walkway.

 The Elements of a Negligence Case

 In order for a defendant to be held liable for negligence, the plaintiff must be able to prove certain elements.
 These are relatively uniform from one state to the next: